• Home

 Jump to Recipe

 If you've been wondering what happens when you put potato flakes in your kolache dough, here's the answer!
-I made some Potato Flakes Kolaches and have some thoughts.
+Potato Flakes Kolaches are still a favorite around here.
+I've updated the post to make it a little easier to follow, and I've added a second shaping method in case you'd rather have square-ish kolaches than round.

 Potato Flour Kolaches with cream cheese filling and cherry preserves on a plate.